-On July 5, 2019, Avida Land, Corp. sold to Orion Land, Inc. (OLI) the parcel of land, previously being leased by OLI where the South Park Mall is located in Muntinlupa City, with a purchase price of P772.44 million of which P10.00 million was paid during the execution date and the remaining P607.95 million and P154.49 million after six and twelve months, respectively.
+On July 5, 2019, Avida Land Corp. sold to OLI the parcel of land, previously being leased by OLI where the South Park Mall is located in Muntinlupa City, with a purchase price of P772.44 million of which P10.00 million was paid on the execution date and the remaining P607.95 million and P154.49 million after six and twelve months, respectively.